How Are My Book Sales Calculated and Credited?

 Sales payments from books sold through a Retail or Wholesale customer, are called DISTRIBUTION SALES, (typically Amazon, Barnes and Noble, Ingram, etc.).
-The profit for these sales is paid after receipt of the payment from the customer, which is typically within 120 days after the month in which the sale has been made.
+The profit for these sales is paid after receipt of the payment from the customer.
+Author profit payments are typically processed 180 days after the month in which the sale has been made.

 Sales payments from books sold directly by Dog Ear to an end consumer are called DIRECT SALES.
 Dog Ear receives payment for these sales much faster.
 Profit for these sales is paid approximately 60 days after the close of the month in which sales occur.

 Here is the Author Net Sales Payment Schedule for DISTRIBUTION SALES (e-book, retail and wholesale sales) and DIRECT SALES (author websites, direct bookstore sales, Dog Ear author pages, etc)

 Remember, since in most cases we are producing books one-at-a-time (via print-on-demand) to fill incoming orders from customers, you won't have any out-of-pocket expense for book printing after investing in the initial book publishing package - you simply receive a Net Sales Profit on every copy sold, every month.
 In the traditional book publishing world - due to arrangements allowing booksellers to return unsold copies, trade publisher royalties are paid much less frequently and generally for a period that ends six or twelve months previously - and you have NO control over the per book profit amount.

 But - we do our book sales a little bit different (and we think far better) than our self publishing competitors.